Basics

 How drought affects spider mite populations

-Spidermites populations are held in balance by natural enemies, weather, and host vigor.
-Drought triggers spider mite outbreaks in soybean and corn by upsetting this balance in several ways:
+Spider mite populations are held in balance by natural enemies, weather and host quality.
+Drought triggers spider mite outbreaks in soybean and corn by upsetting this balance in four ways.

-• Drought inhibits or stops the activity of naturally-occurring fungal parasites attack mites and generally keep populations in check.
+3. Diminishes or stops the activity of fungal diseases that attack mites, such as Neozygites.
 Disease outbreaks are fostered by cool, highly humid conditions that favor spore formation and mite infection.
-Hot, dry weather or application of fungicides stops or kills the parasites.
+Hot dry weather stops these diseases.